 If they have more than four divers they can take two boats: one with the refills and lunch and one with the divers.
 Also, if they are diving out eastwards, the dive team will pick you up from Fatboys Resort if you’re staying there which saves about an hour at each end of the day.

-Otherwise its meet at the dive shop and set up the first tank with your gear which will be taken to the boat for you.
+Otherwise the day starts at the dive shop and set up the first tank with your gear which will be taken to the boat for you.
+Once the boat is loaded, it’s off to the first site.
+Most sites have a mooring buoy and once secured, the dive guide will give the dive brief.

-The exit is via a short ladder so we de-kit and hand the gear up first.
+Entry is backward roll, and exit is via a short ladder; which entails de-kit in water and handing the gear up first.

-Lunch is prepared, cooked and served on a remote beach to allow for a good two hour surface interval.
-In our case we have one of the tastiest lunches of my entire stay in the Solomon Islands: barbecued pumpkin, aubergine, reef fish and stir-fried rice served on large leaves.
+Lunch is prepared, cooked and served on a remote beach to allow for a good two-hour surface interval.
+In our case we have one of the tastiest lunches of my entire stay in the Solomon Islands: barbecued pumpkin, aubergine, reef fish and stir-fried rice – all served on large leaves.
 Bonus no washing up!